dxsooo/ImageCrawl/README.md

     scrapy crawl [spider name]

-In this project, the spider name can be `Flickr`, `Instagram`, `GoogleSearch`(no buckets).
+In this project, the spider name can be `Flickr`, `Instagram`, `GoogleSearch`(no brackets).
 But you need to edit the file `ImageCrawl/spiders/xxx_spider.py` before you run the command above.

 For ***Flickr***, you should have your own `api_key` (see [here](https://www.flickr.com/services/apps/create/apply/)), and decide your search tag.
 If you want to change other params, look at the file carefully or get help from [Flickr API](https://www.flickr.com/services/api/).